 Alternatively, use Dropbox Capture to record video messages and share narrated screen recordings.
 This allows teams to review in their own time, instead of trying to coordinate everyone’s calendars for a meeting.

 Challenge 3: culture

-How do you bond as a team when you can’t physically spend time together or chat at the water cooler?
-Team building is important in sales not only because it’s great for team morale, but also because a sense of comradery often sparks friendly competition that motivates individuals.
+How do you bond as a team when you can’t physically spend time together or chat at the water fountain?
+Team building is important in sales not only because it’s great for team morale, but also because a sense of camaraderie often sparks friendly competition that motivates individuals.